Sirtuins, Transgenic Mice, Gender Differences, and Lifespan: Unraveling the Complexities of Longevity

 DNA Repair:

-SIRT1 and SIRT6 enhance the repair of damaged DNA, essential for maintaining genomic stability and preventing age-related diseases such as cancer and neurodegenerative disorders.
+SIRT1 and SIRT6 enhance the repair of damaged DNA, crucial for maintaining genomic stability and preventing age-related diseases such as cancer and neurodegenerative disorders (Oberdoerffer et al., 2008).

 Metabolism:

-Sirtuins regulate key metabolic pathways, including those involved in glucose and lipid metabolism.
-By modulating these pathways, sirtuins help maintain energy balance and overall health.
+Sirtuins regulate key metabolic pathways, including glucose and lipid metabolism.
+By modulating these pathways, they help maintain energy balance and overall health (Cohen et al., 2004).

 Stress Response: